openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 any of the `DNSNameResolver` CRs, then the plugin will update the corresponding `.status`.
 * The plugin gets the response of a DNS lookup from other plugins and checks the response code returned.
 * If it is a success response code, then the plugin checks whether the DNS lookup matches any `DNSNameResolver` CR belonging to a regular DNS name or a wildcard DNS name or both (in the case of a regular DNS name lookup).
-The IP addresses and minimum TTL among the IP addresses is obtained.
+The IP addresses and the corresponding TTLs are obtained.
 If the
-TTL value is zero then it is set to a minimum TTL value (say 5 seconds).
+TTL value is zero then it is set to a minimum TTL value of 5 seconds.
 This is done to avoid immediate DNS lookups by the `DNSNameResolver` controller for the same DNS names.
 If any of the `DNSNameResolver` CRs match, then the plugin proceeds with the update process of the `.status` of the
 `DNSNameResolver` CR when the DNS lookup is successful.
 * If it is a failure response code, then the plugin checks whether the DNS lookup matches any `DNSNameResolver` CR belonging to a regular DNS name